 6 Securities Act Rule 418 and Exchange Act Rule 12b-4 are applicable to supplemental materials submitted in connection with the Staff’s review of a filing under the Securities Act or Exchange Act, respectively.

-7 SEC Division of Corporation Finance, CF Disclosure Guidance: Topic No. 7, “Confidential Treatment Applications Submitted Pursuant to Rules 406 and 24b-2” (issued December 19, 2019; amended March 9, 2021).
+7 SEC Division of Corporation Finance, CF Disclosure Guidance: Topic No. 7, “Confidential Treatment Applications Submitted Pursuant to Rules 406 and 24b-2” (issued Dec.
+19, 2019; last updated Jan.
+8, 2024).
 CF Topic 7 replaced and superseded the prior guidance provided in Staff Legal Bulletins 1 and 1A.

-10 SEC Division of Corporation Finance Guidance Topic, “New Streamlined Procedure for Confidential Treatment Extensions” (April 16, 2019).
+11 SEC Division of Corporation Finance Guidance Topic “New Streamlined Procedure for Confidential Treatment Extensions” (April 16, 2019).
 Companies can complete a blank version of the short-form extension request.